AminAdel/webcolors/README.md

 ---

-webcolors uses google's material colors.
+we used google's material colors.
 If you are not familiar with material colors please visit this page first :

 [Google Material Colors](https://material.io/design/color/#tools-for-picking-colors)